habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

       --display-name "New image with web server and one static page"

-Note that the $() expressions here supply the command with necessary details about the image, assuming it was collected as in the example steps above.
+Note that the $() expressions here supply the command with necessary details about the machine image, assuming it was collected as in the example steps above.
 The names `bkst-local` and `a-shpoolxx` will work if your are installing into an environment that was created by following the [[Wakame-vdc install guide|install-guide]].
 The correct values for